upyesp/upyesp.org/content/posts/Linux-Bash-shortcuts/index.md

 categories: [Linux]
 ---

-Working in a command line environment, like a Bash session, can be far more productive that using a graphical user interface.
+Working within a command line environment, like a Bash session, can be far more productive that using a graphical user interface.
 Here's a collection of shortcuts.

 <!--more-->